quycompute/quycompute.github.io/about.md

 I hold a degree in Information System Engineering and Business Management.
 As a lifelong learner, I actively seek new opportunities to broaden my skill set and knowledge, including participating in modeling competitions such as Kaggle.
 I am particularly interested in healthcare, supply chain, and agriculture analytics.

 I am proud to have been awarded [Kaggle Master](https://www.kaggle.com/quyntk) and have had a [paper](https://link.springer.com/chapter/10.1007/978-3-319-69179-4_58) published at the Advanced Data Mining and Application Conference (ADMA) for [winning the Safety for the Elderly prize](https://drivendata.co/blog/sphere-winners/).
-If you're interested in discussing potential opportunities or learning more about my experience, please feel free to check out my resume and reach out to me.
+If you're interested in discussing potential opportunities or learning more about my experience, please feel free to check out my [resume](https://docs.google.com/document/d/1n_F5naZxv_xAi4Cw1Yk0ENqM8OZFzf3SjNypb1SCQe4/edit?usp=sharing) and reach out to me.

-If there are opportunies, here is [my resume](https://docs.google.com/document/d/1n_F5naZxv_xAi4Cw1Yk0ENqM8OZFzf3SjNypb1SCQe4/edit?usp=sharing).
-We could discuss more.

 ### Contact me